dipesh26/AI-ML-Engineer-Prep/Python Projects/CLI Weather Info System/README.md

 ### 👨‍💻 Owner & Maintainer
 Made with ❤️ by **Dipesh Mahajan**

+### 📃 License
+- This project is open-source and free to use for learning and non-commercial purposes

 ### ⭐️ Show Your Support
 If this project helped you, give it a ⭐️